 Next week, Senate Majority Leader Mitch McConnell (R., Ky.) is planning to begin a motion for debate to repeal Obamacare only, after the Senate’s replacement bill could not gain enough votes to pass.
 Sally Pipes, president and CEO of the Pacific Research Institute, warns that lawmakers should keep their promise to the American people to repeal and replace Obamacare with market-based solutions.

-Health care insurers in Maryland have requested premium rate hikes as high as 150.83 percent for next year, according to the state’s insurance administration.
+Health care insurers in Montana have requested premium rate hikes as high as 23 percent for next year, according to the state’s insurance commissioner.